 Tip #17: Carry Handsized Self Defense Tools on the Go

-It’s very easy to get any one of the items below and keep on your keychain, in your pocket, or purse.
+It’s very easy to get any one of the items below and keep it on your keychain, in your pocket, or purse.

 - Pepper Spray